Images by Ahmet Kurt on Pexels

 Biofuels displace 300 times more valuable farmland than equivalent solar panels

 110,000 acres of UK wheat grown for bioethanol in 2023.
-Solar panels could provide for the same driving distance from just 370 acres
+Solar panels could provide for the same driving distance from just 370 acres (about 3 golf courses)

 Photo: Wikimedia/ Dreamy Pixel